CoryDAsana/developer-docs/source/includes/api-reference/_index.html.md

 Note that since the API provides insight into what is happening in an Asana instance, the data is [read-only](/docs/get-audit-log-events).
 That is, there are no "write" or "update" endpoints for audit log events.

-Only [Service Accounts](https://asana.com/guide/help/premium/service-accounts) in [Enterprise Domains](https://asana.com/enterprise) can access Audit Log API endpoints.
-Authentication with a Service Account's [Personal Access Token](/docs/personal-access-token) is required.
+Only [Service Accounts](https://asana.com/guide/help/premium/service-accounts) in [Enterprise Domains](https://asana.com/enterprise) can access audit log API endpoints.
+Authentication with a Service Account's [personal access token](/docs/personal-access-token) is required.

-For a full list of supported events, see [Supported AuditLogEvents](/docs/supported-auditlogevents).
+For a full list of supported events, see [supported AuditLogEvents](/docs/supported-auditlogevents).
 </span>

 </section>